Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Introduction

+with a real and positive diffusion coefficient $\alpha$.
 An experimental verification of this prediction has been recently reported in~\cite{claude2025observation} using an exciton-polariton condensate in a parametric pumping configuration.
-On top of this, the opening of a gap in the collective excitation spectrum was reported when the $U(1)$ symmetry is explicitly broken and the condensate phase is externally fixed.
+On top of this, in the same experiment the opening of a gap in the dispersion of collective excitations was reported when the $U(1)$ symmetry is explicitly broken and the condensate phase is externally fixed.
 In contrast to condensates of material particles~\cite{Gunton:PR1968}, this phase-locking can be realized in the optical context by shining an additional coherent phase-fixing beam at a frequency and wavevector in the vicinity of the condensate ones.
-In the analogy with ferromagnetism, this corresponds to the opening of a gap in the magnon spectrum when an external magnetic field is applied to pin the direction of the magnetization.
-As a key peculiarity of the non-equilibrium system, however, the gap may open in either the imaginary part of $\omega(k=0)$ only, or simultaneously in both the real and the imaginary parts, depending on the details of the configuration.
+In the analogy with ferromagnets, this phase-locking corresponds to the pinning of the magnetization in the direction of an external magnetic field, which results in the opening of a gap in the dispersion relation of magnons~\cite{rezende2020fundamentals}.
+Contrary to standard condensates and ferromagnets at equilibrium, however, the driven-dissipative nature of our optical system has the remarkable consequence that the gap may open in either the imaginary part only, or simultaneously in both the real and the imaginary parts, depending on the details of the configuration.

 Throughout this article we will adopt the terminology of non-equilibrium condensates, but the reader should keep in mind that the results directly extend to the collective excitation modes of spatially extended laser devices and optical parametric oscillators.
 Also in these contexts, a large literature has addressed the issue of phase locking of an oscillator to an external coherent field~\cite{siegman1986lasers,Adler1946ASO,Paciorek1965,stover1966locking} but investigations of collective modes have only been reported for the simplest few-mode geometries~\cite{Huard:PRApp2019}.